Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Add a teleporter to be able to change between regionals forms of pokemons? (galarian birds, alola, galar...) -> https://www.pokecommunity.com/showpost.php?p=10215480&postcount=169
 - Add soaring & Eon flute?
 - Change some interfaces to have a visual identity
+- Change pkmn center layouts to have the move tutor NPC